ldsands/UsefulCodeSnippets/other_software/bash.md

     ```

 - To see all of the files in a directory you can use `ls` however if you also want to see the hidden files you need to use `ls -a`
-- To enable ssh paswordless access to another linux computer you can do the following:
+- To enable ssh passwordless access to another linux computer you can do the following:
     - First create the generated keys `ssh-keygen -t rsa`
     - Then copy over the keys to the destination computer `ssh-copy-id -i ~/.ssh/id_rsa.pub username@computerdomain`
     - More details can be found [here](https://wiki.uiowa.edu/display/hpcdocs/Setting+Up+Passwordless+Login) and [here](https://www.hanselman.com/blog/HowToSetUpATabProfileInWindowsTerminalToAutomaticallySSHIntoALinuxBox.aspx) for how to do something similar from a Windows computer